-Working in Photoshop CC is such a ubiquitous feature of our lives that much of what we do can become ingrained and subconscious.
-It's one of the key tools for graphic designers (opens in new tab), and there are lots of brilliant Photoshop resources around to help us keep on top f thing, including handy Photoshop tutorials.
+Working in Photoshop CC is such an ingrained feature of our lives that much of what we do can become ingrained and subconscious.
+It's one of the key tools for graphic designers (opens in new tab), and there are lots of brilliant Photoshop resources around to help us keep on top of things, including handy Photoshop tutorials.
 But if it's been a long time since you really considered your Photoshop workflow, there's a chance you're not being as productive as you could be.

 Here, we outline 10 of the most common mistakes designers make when using Photoshop.
 Think you know everything there is to know?
 Think again.
 If you recognise any of these in your own workflow, it's time to make a change...

 01. Failing to use shortcuts(opens in new tab)

-Learning shortcuts is an enormously important way to save time and enery as a designer.
+Learning shortcuts is an enormously important way to save time and energy as a designer.
 Here you can find a list of some of the most useful Photoshop shortcuts, or here for a handy shortcut cheatsheet.

 02. Forgetting to save regularly

 03. Not using layers and folders(opens in new tab)

 A central feature of Photoshop, layers make a project easier to edit, duplicate and more.
-A common mistake that beginners make is to fail to create enough layers, only to regret it later when they realise it's quicker to start again than edit what they've done.
+A common mistake amongst Photoshop beginners is not to make enough layers, only to regret it later when they realise it's quicker to start again than edit what they've done.

-More experience designers know not to fall into that trap - but what they still often fail to do is to organise their layers and structure them into folders properly.
-Again, this may seem like a lot of unnecessary work, but it will help massively keeping your project organised and save you much time and hassle over the long term.
+More experienced designers know not to fall into that trap – but what they still often fail to do is to organise their layers and structure them into folders properly.
+Again, this may seem like a lot of unnecessary work, but it will help massively in keeping your project organised and save you a lots of time and hassle in the long term.
 Plus, if you ever have to hand over your work to another designer, they'll love you for it.

 04. Making permanent adjustments